Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 In Delhi, PM 2.5s are at 24x the safe level - and increasing.
 A reduction to safe levels would benefit life expectancy more than eliminating unsafe water access and eliminating poverty, combined.

 Air pollution is having a significant negative impact on India's economic output and various social factors.
-There is an added burden on healthcare systems to accommodate for lung cancers and other cardiovascular, chronic illnesses when the country has not fully made it out of the Age of Receding Pandemics (Stage 2) of the epidemiological transition model.
-The particulate matter at such high levels has an impact on the brain, reducing its function by several percent and potentially reducing educational attainment and the chances of students contributing to the economy through high-skilled employment.
-Even if they do, the reduced life expectancy will shorten the times they will be able to work, earn, spend and reinvest in the economy.
+There is an **added burden on healthcare systems** to accommodate for lung cancers and other cardiovascular, chronic illnesses when the country has not fully made it out of the Age of Receding Pandemics (Stage 2) of the epidemiological transition model.
+The particulate matter at such high levels has an **impact on the brain, reducing its function by several percent** and potentially **reducing educational attainment** and the chances of students contributing to the economy through high-skilled employment.
+Even if they do, the **reduced life expectancy will shorten the times they will be able to work, earn, spend and reinvest in the economy.**

 > Nearly 1.67 million deaths and an estimated loss of USD 28.8 billion worth of output were India's prices for worsening air pollution in 2019. ^[1]

-Respiratory diseases are 1.7x higher in Delhi, with a 40% decrease in lung function because of air pollution.
-In addition, there are 20% more non-smoking-related lung cancer diagnoses each year, with a total of 1 in 68 males being diagnosed with this - in one year alone.
+Respiratory diseases are **1.7x higher in Delhi**, with a **40% decrease in lung function because of air pollution**.
+In addition, there are 20% more non-smoking-related lung cancer diagnoses each year, with a total of **1 in 68 males being diagnosed with lung cancer in one year** alone.

 [^1]: https://www.indiatoday.in/diu/story/will-an-extended-ban-on-firecrackers-help-improve-the-air-we-breathe-1858861-2021-09-29

 ### Solutions

 However, there is a silver lining to the smog cloud.
 Gujarat, a state in the west of the country, has set a legal limit on pollutant emissions for industrial plants.
-The government gives out a set amount of permits to companies, and should certain factories require more emissions, they must trade these permits to raise their emissions allowances.
+The government gives out a set amount of **emission permits** to companies, and should certain factories require more emissions, they must trade these permits to raise their emissions allowances.
 This financially incentivises businesses to invest in less emissive processing facilities, reducing air pollution, whilst providing a revenue stream for the local authority to tackle the effects of heightened levels of emissions, in addition to tackling a root cause of this through the trading permits.
-Petrol and diesel subsidies have been scrapped in some areas (these fuels power large amounts - 1/3 - of electrical production) and further, 14 Indian cities are expanding the use of high-speed metro systems - encouraging clean, fast public transport which reduces traffic congestion.
+Petrol and diesel subsidies have been scrapped in some areas (these fuels power large amounts - 1/3 - of electrical production) and further, **14 Indian cities are expanding the use of high-speed metro systems** - encouraging clean, fast public transport which reduces traffic congestion.

 In rural areas, zigzag brick kilns which reduce coal consumption by 80% have been fitted in various communities, despite slow progress.
 Burning stubble in fields - a huge smoke pollutant which wind frequently carries from rural to urban settlements, making up **17% of India's emissions** - is also in the process of having additional restrictions.